bicycle-codes/envelope/README.md

 ------------------------------------------------------
 Create a new AES key, take an envelope and some content.
 Encrypt the content, then put the content in the envelope.

-This will encrypt the AES key to every device in the recipient identity, as well as your identity.
+This will encrypt the AES key to every device in the recipient identity, as well as your own identity.

 ```ts
 import { Identity } from '@ssc-half-light/identity'